lamberta/devkit-doc/guide/game-walkthrough.md

 });
 ~~~

-When we receive the event to start the game, we *push* the
+When the event to start the game is received, the game
-game screen on the `rootView` stack view.
-There is no need to remove
+screen is *pushed* on to the `rootView` stack view.
+There is
-the title screen already in the stack, the game screen is
+no need to remove the title screen already in the stack, the
-simply "on top" of it and becomes the visible view of the
+game screen is simply "on top" of it and becomes the visible
-application.
-By default, pushing another view to the
+view of the application.
+By default, pushing another view to
-`StackView` has a side-scrolling animation transition, this
+the `StackView` has a side-scrolling animation transition,
-can be turned off.
-We'll look at the details of the game's
+this can be turned off.
+We'll look at the details of the
-event flow in a moment as we step through the title screen.
+game's event flow in a moment as we step through the title screen.

 ### The Game Awaits: TitleScreen.js